How to navigate the new digital reality

 The global pandemic caused by the COVID-19 virus changed our world in so many ways, seemingly overnight.
 People around the world stayed home for months (and many continue to do so now).
 Workers in every industry have been forced to figure out working remotely.
 Processes that were dependent on in-person physical or offline activities came to a grinding halt.
 The ability to operate digitally became not just a driver for economic success, but for societal success and even survival.

 The pandemic has shown more than ever the value of digital.
-It has become crystal clear – the more digital a business, organization or government is, the more resilient it is and the faster it can adapt to new situations.
+It has become crystal clear – the more digital a business, organisation or government is, the more resilient it is and the faster it can adapt to new situations.
 Digital safeguards jobs, essential supply chains, speed of support measures and delivers essential data and service streams to battle the current health pandemic.

 This article will share our recommendations on how you can embrace the new digital reality.